Reflections on the design, applications and implementations of the normative specification language eFLINT: Design Reflections

-The query \lstinline+?Holds(start-bidding(David, Vase))+ fails in the running example as \lstinline-object(Vase)- is not an instance enumerated by the \lstinline-Foreach-.
-That the definition of \lstinline-object- affects the first derivation rule is counter-intuitive, given that the rule does not mention \lstinline-object-.
-In an alternative semantics we considered for \lstinline-Holds when- clauses, the field names of the type could be bound to the fields of a given instance of the type (e.g., \lstinline-actor- bound to \lstinline-David- and \lstinline-object- bound to \lstinline-Vase-) when determining whether that instance holds true according to the Boolean expression of the clause.
-In this case, \lstinline-object- is not enumerated as the variable is already bound and the expression holds true as \lstinline[]{David} is an auctioneer.
-The alternative semantics conflicts with the previous design choice that knowledge bases are concrete and finite as \lstinline+start-bidding(David,object)+ would hold true for all conceivable objects.
-The alternative semantics has been considered and implemented, but has been discarded for this reason.
+The query \lstinline+?Holds(start-bidding(David, Vase))+ does not hold as \lstinline-object(Vase)- is not in the knowledge base.
+That \lstinline-object- affects the first clause is counter-intuitive as line 2 does not mention \lstinline-object-.
+In an alternative semantics, we considered binding the field names of the type to the fields of a given instance when determining whether that instance holds true according to a \lstinline-Holds when- clause.
+In the example, \lstinline-actor- is then bound to \lstinline-David- and \lstinline-object- to \lstinline-Vase-.
+In this case, \lstinline-object- is not enumerated as the variable is already bound and the query holds as \lstinline[]{David} is an auctioneer.
+The alternative semantics conflicts with the previous design choice that knowledge bases are concrete and finite.
+In the alternative, \lstinline+start-bidding(David,object)+ would hold true for all conceivable objects.
+The alternative semantics has been considered and implemented, but has been discarded with eFLINT-v4.